dyn20/Writeups-CTF/PBjar CTF '21/README.md

 ### Flag: flag{server_side_php_xss_is_less_known_but_considering_almost_80%_of_websites_use_php_it_is_good_to_know_thank_me_later_i_dont_want_to_stop_typing_this_flagg_is_getting_long_but_i_feel_like_we're_developing_a_really_meaningful_connection}

 ## Programmers hate programming 2
-The idea is same with Programmers hate programming but more words is filtered:
+The idea is same with Programmers hate programming but more words are filtered:
 ```
 <?php
 if(isset($_POST["notewrite"]))